 Getting this on my screen when I click on a link on Facebook is quite disappointing.

-The sad thing is that these companies planned everything from the start to the end with a grand prize, smart copy, the whole contest application to Facebook, they drive traffic with ads and team up with other pages for promotion and at the end, they fail because of the lack of mobile compatibility.
+The sad thing is that these companies planned everything from the start to the end with grand social media contest prizes, smart copy, the whole contest application to Facebook, they drive traffic with ads and team up with other pages for promotion and at the end, they fail because of the lack of mobile compatibility.

 We can’t ignore mobile